SOCI/soci/README.md

 Brief History
 -------------
-Originally, SOCI was developed by [Maciej Sobczak](http://www.msobczak.com/) at CERN as abstraction layer for Oracle, a Simple Oracle Call Interface.
+Originally, SOCI was developed by [Maciej Sobczak](http://www.msobczak.com/) at [CERN](http://www.cern.ch/) as abstraction layer for Oracle, a **Simple Oracle Call Interface**.
 Later, serveral database backends have been developed and added to SOCI.
-Currently, SOCI may stand for something like Simple Open (Database) Call Interface.
+Currently, SOCI may stand for something like **Simple Open (Database) Call Interface**.

 > "CERN is also a user of the SOCI library, which serves as a database access
 > layer in some of the control system components."